pagkly/Zed/Investopedia4/Generally Accepted Auditing Standards (GAAS).md

 ### Key Takeaways

--   Generally accepted auditing standards (GAAS) are a set of principles that auditors follow when reviewing a company's financial records.
+-   [[Generally Accepted Auditing Standards (GAAS)|Generally accepted auditing standards (GAAS)]] are a set of principles that auditors follow when reviewing a company's financial records.
 -   GAAS helps to ensure the accuracy, consistency, and verifiability of an auditors' actions and reports.
--   The generally accepted auditing standards (GAAS) are contained within three sections that cover general standards, fieldwork, and reporting.
+-   The [[Generally Accepted Auditing Standards (GAAS)|generally accepted auditing standards (GAAS)]] are contained within three sections that cover general standards, fieldwork, and reporting.

 ## Requirements for GAAS

-Generally accepted auditing standards (GAAS) comprises a list of 10 standards, divided into the following three sections:
+[[Generally Accepted Auditing Standards (GAAS)|Generally accepted auditing standards (GAAS)]] comprises a list of 10 standards, divided into the following three sections:

 ### General Standards